hyperledger/fabric/docs/source/chaincode4ade.rst

 Chaincode can utilize the client (submitter) certificate for access control decisions by calling the GetCreator() function.
-Additionally the Go shim provides extension APIs that extract client identity from the submitter's certificate to be used for access control decisions, whether that is based on client identity itself, or the org identity, or on a client identity attribute.
+Additionally the Go shim provides extension APIs that extract client identity from the submitter's certificate that can be used for access control decisions, whether that is based on client identity itself, or the org identity, or on a client identity attribute.